w3c/afrlreq/README.md

 Some experts will hopefully go a step further, and contribute to a gap-analysis or requirements document for a given script.

 Topics for discussion are suggested by [the gap-analysis template](http://w3c.github.io/i18n-activity/templates/gap-analysis/gap-analysis_template.html).
-This work supports the development of the [language matrix](http://w3c.github.io/typography/gap-analysis/language-matrix.html) which provides a heat-map for language issues on the Web.
+This work feeds into the [language matrix](http://w3c.github.io/typography/gap-analysis/language-matrix.html) which provides a heat-map for language issues on the Web.
 You can find a list of open issues, including those from W3C Working Groups, on the [Layout Tracker](http://w3c.github.io/i18n-activity/textlayout/?filter=afrlreq) page.
 (That link applies an `afrlreq` filter.)

 Note that existing groups are already working on support for languages written with the [Arabic](https://github.com/w3c/alreq) and [Ethiopic](https://github.com/w3c/elreq) scripts.
 That work will not be duplicated here.